Rugby Southland: Southland vs international teams

 For a province of its size, Southland's record against international teams is unmatched.
 Rugby Park has not been a happy hunting ground for foreign sides many of whom have come to grief at the hands of determined Southland sides over the years.

-Australian national and state sides have had a particularly miserable time in Invercargill, losing on 13 occasions.
-The British Lions were defeated in 1950 and 1966 and France were put away in 1979 and 1989 along with Italy more recently in 2003.
+Australian national and state sides have had a particularly miserable time in Invercargill, losing on twelve occasions.
+Southland defeated Queensland in 1896 and New South Wales in 1901, 1923 and 1928..
+The touring Wallabies were beaten by Southland in 1913, 1931, 1936, 1946, 1952, 1958, 1962 and 1978.